Marcantonio Colonna: Biography

 Marcantonio Colonna, born in 1535 at Civita Lavinia, was a member of the noble Colonna family of the Lazio, then one of the most powerful feudal dynasties of the Papal States and the Kingdom of Sicily, which was under Spanish rule.
 His parents were Ascanio Colonna, Duke of Tagliacozzo, and Giovanna d'Aragona.

-Due to acts of rebellion, he was disinherited by his father; but in 1562 Colonna was able to regain the family fiefs for himself, largely thanks to the support of Pope Pius IV.
-However, he had to forfeit several possessions, such as Nemi, Ardea, and Civita Lavinia, due his father, Ascanio, having left little money.

-In 1553–1554, during the war against Siena, Colonna was made commander of the Spanish cavalry.
+After his parent's divorce, he supported his mother, leading him to be disinherited by his father.

+Italian Wars

+In 1553, during the Italian War of 1551–1559, Colonna was made commander of the Spanish cavalry in the region of Siena, having a vital role under Gian Giacomo Medici in the battle of Marciano.
+He later fought under the Duke of Alba in the Papal States, undertaking the conquests of the regions of Paliano and Segni, where he defeated and captured the Papal general Giulio Orsini.

 Colonna often stayed at Avezzano, where in 1565 he expanded the castle by adding a new floor.
 He also had a fountain built as well as creating a loggia by the Fucine Lake.
 The castle was later converted into a fortified palace with a moat and drawbridge.
+In 1556 he was excommunicated by Pope Paul IV for waging war against him as part of the Spanish army.

+In 1559, after the Italian Wars, he was reconciled with the church by Pius IV.
+Three years later Colonna was able to regain the family fiefs for himself, largely thanks to the support of Pope Pius IV.
+However, he had to forfeit several possessions, such as Nemi, Ardea, and Civita Lavinia, due his father, Ascanio, having left little money.
+He did acquire a squad of seven galleys, which he lent to the Spanish fleet at the conquest of Vélez de la Gomera in 1564.